 Guidance is needed.
 The FAA needs to insure its regulations will not inhibit innovation but must also address safety and liability concerns.
-These drones are not only being used for drones round-up or cool photography.
 From a liability perspective, operators of drones may be subject to suit for negligent operation, particularly if the operation is in violation of FAA rules and regulations.
 You might want to check with your insurance agent; insurance companies may have some concerns.

 This webpage contains general information and not legal advice.
 It is based on Minnesota law in effect at the time of writing.
 An attorney at Farrish Johnson can advise you about how the law applies to your specific situation.